 Besides dried apples, there are other methods to make Elma Çayı, using apple-flavored granules or powder.
 Turkey also produces instant apple tea that you can purchase and quickly make at home.

 In this country, offering this drink to a guest is a sign of hospitality.
 No matter where you’re going, a hotel, a restaurant, or shops and bazaars, they will offer you a glass of Elma Çayı.

 Where to buy: People often buy fresh Elma Çayı as a complimentary drink at hotels, restaurants, and shops.
 You can buy the dried apple tea mix and powder at tea houses and shops.

 Fix yourself a cup of hot Turkish apple tea with this tutorial.

-Even though this tea is more subtle in its taste, you should overlook it.
+Even though this beverage may be less bold than what tea should taste like, you should overlook it.
 The simplicity of Nane Limon makes it so amazing.
 The mint leaves create a cooling sensation uncommon for other tea flavors.

 What’s also special about Nane Limon?
 This drink is a refreshing warm drink that will help tackle any cold or flu that you are having.
 Moreover, the minty flavor lingering on your tongue will liven up your palate in the best way.

 Where to buy: This Turkish lemon and mint tea is a menu item in which most tea houses specialize.
 You can also look for tea bags in supermarkets around Turkey.

 5. Turkish Coffee